alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_06_log_management.md

   private ip address of the ECS instance used by Packer to create the VM image.
 Logtail will automatically re-create this file when the VM image is used to start our "real" ECS instances.
 * Remove the Logtail default startup script (/etc/init.d/ilogtaild) and replace it by our own (we will create it in a moment).
-We need to do that because we need to control when Logtail starts: when our ECS instance starts for the first time, [cloud-init](https://www.alibabacloud.com/help/doc-detail/57803.htm) scripts reconfigure the system by setting attributes such as the hostname.
+We need to do that because we need to control the moment when Logtail starts: when our ECS instance starts for the first time, [cloud-init](https://www.alibabacloud.com/help/doc-detail/57803.htm) scripts reconfigure the system by setting attributes such as the hostname.
 We need to make sure that Logtail starts AFTER cloud-init, that's why we create our own [SystemD](https://www.freedesktop.org/wiki/Software/systemd/) script.

 Let's create this SystemD script now:
 ```bash